LoveDaisy/ice_halo_sim/cpp/README.md

 * After ray-tracing finished you can start rendering by `./bin/IceHaloRender <config-file>`;

 The file [`config-example.json`](./config-example.json)
-is an example configuration file. *Note:* you should change path to your own config file.
+is an example configuration file. *Note:* you should change `data_folder` in config file to your own data folder.
 Detailed descriptions are shown in follwoing sections.

 ## Visualization